 Southwest Tennessee Electric Membership Corporation offers its qualified customers the Project Help assistance program.
 It is funded by member donations and contributions from businesses.
 The financial assistance is provided to local agencies that then distribute the cash grants to customers who need financial assistance and help during emergency situations.
 For more information or to apply call 1-800-772-0472.

 Summer assistance programs - The city of Memphis offers a number of cooling assistance programs, free fans, and operates centers that individuals can use to get out of the heat.
 The city can also refer people to other non-profits in Shelby County that can provide utility assistance.
 Find how to apply for energy bill help in Memphis.

 Trenton Light & Water administers a program known as Plus One Program.
 Call them at 731-855-1561 to learn more or to apply for help.
 Emergency energy bill funds will go towards helping the low income, elderly, handicapped, working poor and needy meet their energy costs and pay their utility bill.

 Upper Cumberland Electric Membership Corporation also runs their own version of the Project Help energy bill assistance program.
 Funds may be available to qualified individuals to help them pay for emergency energy bill expenses for disabled and elderly members as well as those who are not economically self-sufficient or who need some emergency funding.
 The money collected is sent to an independent agency or to non-profit to run the program in the service area.
 Call 615-735-2940

-If your energy company is not listed above, read more on other programs and options that can help Tennessee customers pay their utility bills.
+If your energy company is not listed above, find additional low income electric bill programs, and read more on other options that can help Tennessee customers pay their utility bills.
 There are federal government programs, LIHEAP, emergency grants, and other forms of aid.